phoenixframework/phoenix/guides/views.md

 <%= @inner_content %>
 ```

 In other words, the inner template is placed in the `@inner_content` assign.
-You can also find which module and template where used to render the inner content by introspecting the `@view_module` and `@view_template` assigns.

 ## Rendering JSON